 In the point cloud modality, we use the Voxel Cloud Connectivity Segmentation (VCCS) algorithm [24] to produce fine-level segments.
-The algorithm uses region growing to produce uniformly sized supervoxels, while respecting object boundaries, inferred by large changes in local normals.
-We choose to produce supervoxels of dimension approximately 0.5m, smaller than the objects of interest in our application.
-We generate high-level segmentations from a connected component segmentation, similar to [25], resulting in a ground plane segment and connected component segments.
-An example point cloud segmentation is shown in Figure 3.

-As seen in Figure 3(e), connected component segments can vary in size and encompass cars, people, or entire building façades on the order of 10m.
+The algorithm uses region growing to produce uniformly sized supervoxels while respecting object boundaries.
+We choose to produce supervoxels of dimension approximately 0.5 m for our experiments.
+We generate highlevel segmentations from a connected component segmentation, similar to [25].
+Points are binned into a 0.1×0.1 m 2D grid in the x and y dimensions.
+The difference in height of the points within each cell Δz is computed.
+Cells with Δz above and below 0.1m are labeled occupied and unoccupied, respectively.
+Connected components are extracted on the occupied cells.
+RANSAC plane fit is run on points in unoccupied cells to obtain a ground plane estimate.
+Points above the ground estimate which lie within occupied cells of the same connected component belong to the same segment.
+An example point cloud segmentation is shown in Figure 4.
+As seen in Figure 4(b), connected component segments can vary in size and encompass cars, people, or entire building façades on the order of 10m.